 For more information on computer and Internet access at BPL, visit our computers and wireless page.

-The city archives occupies a 4,000-square-foot space adjacent to McGill.
+The City of Burnaby Archives occupies a 4,000-square-foot space adjacent to McGill.
 The archives operates as the official repository of Burnaby's municipal records, containing records dating back to Burnaby's incorporation in 1892.
-Reference services are available by appointment by phoning 604-296-7018 or 604-294-7290.
+The archives are open to the public each week, 1pm to 4pm, Wednesday through Friday.
+Staff can also be reached by phone 604-297-4947, or by email firstname.lastname@example.org.